-The Energy Transition Community (ETC) brings people together and provides the setting for participation, co-operative learning and knowledge sharing.
-The aim is to educate and form a new type of professional: The Energy Changemaker, innovative and creative professionals who can accelerate the energy transition.
-Students who are writing their bachelor thesis at EnTranCe, are doing an internship at EnTranCe or are part of a project will be participation in the program of the Energy Transition Community.
+, innovative and creative professionals who can accelerate the energy transition.
+Students who are writing their bachelor thesis at EnTranCe, are doing an internship at EnTranCe or are part of a project will be participation in the program of the Living Lab Energy Transition.

-Multi-level (vocational – bachelor – master), multidisciplinary (technical, business, communication, legal perspectives), knowledge sharing and networking are key features of ETC. Not surprising since energy transition is a multifaceted process.
+Multi-level (vocational – bachelor – master), multidisciplinary (technical, business, communication, legal perspectives), knowledge sharing and networking are key features of this living lab.
+Not surprising since energy transition is a multifaceted process.

 Participants can work together within two contexts.

-A change agency is a merger of individuals with an interest in the same topic.
-Within the change agency, the group is working on a wicked problem.
+A theme is a merger of individuals with an interest in the same topic.
+Within the theme, the group is working on a wicked problem.
 Such a problem is often difficult to solve because of its complexity and lack of clarity.
-Within a change agency professionals, researchers, government representatives and students decide on an intriguing question and different and out-of-the-box ways to tackle the question.
-Such a way of working is more demanding for students, as they are responsible for setting their individual goals with the agency.
+Professionals, researchers, government representatives and students decide on an intriguing question and different and out-of-the-box ways to tackle the question.
+Such a way of working is more demanding for students, as they are responsible for setting their individual goals with the members of the theme.
 This also means that they can explore their own interests to a greater extent than in normal projects.